jammil002/ODEP1/README.md

 2. **Computational Load Function**: Based on the user's choice, the program sets a computational load level, which affects the rate of temperature change.

-3. **ODE Definition and Solution**: An ODE function (`heat_ode`) defines the relationship between the temperature, the computational load, and the cooling efficiency.
+3. **ODE Definition and Solution**: An ODE function (`heatODE`) defines the relationship between the temperature, the computational load, and the cooling efficiency.
 The `scipy.integrate.solve_ivp` function solves this ODE.

 4. **Visualization**: The results are visualized using `matplotlib`, displaying how the temperature of the graphics card evolves over time.